 The calculator is a tool to help schools identify the targets needed to achieve a given level.
 Users can enter a school's goals to see what the school's rating would be.
 The simulated results of this calculator are for planning purposes only.

-For other SQRP-related questions not covered by the materials posted above, please contact the Office of Accountability at email@example.com.
+For other SQRP-related questions not covered by the materials posted above, please contact the Department of School Quality Measurement at email@example.com.

 Performance Home Page